Pivot City Innovation District

 Located on the North Geelong waterfront, Pivot City will develop 50,000sqm of highly-connected office, scale-up and incubator workspaces to house 3,500 jobs and 200 businesses by 2022.

 The historically-significant district will grow to form a strategic jobs cluster in a high-unemployment area of Geelong and boost the positive narrative about the city’s future by adding $293m pa of new direct wage income into the local economy.

-The next phase of growth for Pivot City will be the development of the waterfront Power Station into an icon of Geelong’s innovative businesses.
-The site has sat abandoned for the last 45 years and now has the chance to not only house 1,000 clever and creative jobs, but to also connect with the Osborne House precinct to create an iconic waterfront for the North.
+The next phase of growth for Pivot City will be the proposed development of the waterfront Power Station into an icon of Geelong’s innovative businesses.
+The vision is to develop the previously abandoned site to house 1,000 clever and creative jobs and to connect with the Osborne House precinct to create an iconic waterfront for the North.

-Pivot City has in principle support from the Economic Development Pillar subject to it receiving planning approval from the City of Greater Geelong.
+The Power Station proposal has in principle support from the Economic Development Pillar subject to it gaining full planning approval.